 Difference Between WES and WMS

-The WES is designed primarily for high-tech fulfillment centers to guide automated equipment, like robots, for instance, to achieve operational goals set by the WMS.
+The key difference between WES and WMS is that WMS forecasts optimal stock levels, tracks inventory movement, and sets operational goals while WES is designed primarily for high-tech fulfillment centers to guide automated equipment, like robots, for instance, to achieve operational goals set by the WMS.

+While both systems are designed to streamline warehouse operations, they do so using different methods.
 Therefore, it is important to understand what exactly each system does so that you can understand its unique benefits.

-WES Warehouse Execution System
+Warehouse Execution System (WES)

 The WES warehouse execution system ensures that your workers and machines work in harmony to fulfill more orders in less time.